 I’ll let you know come fall how I like my almost-maraschino cherries.
 In the meantime, let’s hope that one of our new little distilleries considers producing an Oregon version of maraschino liqueur.

 UPDATE 2022: The almost-maraschino cherries were heavenly.
-My currant black cherry tree, grown from a scion of the seedling tree on our farm, produced a sizeable crop here in town last year.
+My current black cherry tree, grown from a scion of the seedling tree on our farm, produced a sizeable crop here in town last year.
 Although I greedily ate every one of those cherries out of hand, this year I hope to make almost-maraschino cherries once again.